-We can go scuba diving in Brisbane all year round.
+We can go scuba diving in Brisbane all year round; that’s one of the things I love the most about living in Brisbane.
 Brisbane scuba divers are lucky to have many dive locations only one or two hours away from the city.
 Even better, they all offer a different experience so it’s almost impossible to rank them: corals/rocks/wreck, turtles/sharks/rays… There are options to please everybody.
 And for more pleasure, all dive sites are located in amazing places to enjoy your time after your dive (or for those partners who don’t share the same hobby!).

 I’ve divided this list of places to go scuba diving near Brisbane into two groups: the boat dives and the shore dives.
 If you’re keen to go a bit further, here’s a list of weekend ideas to go scuba diving from Brisbane.

 Scuba diving near Brisbane: sites that are easy to reach for a day trip